KilledByAPixel/OS13k/README.md

 - OS13k.Clamp(a, min=0, max=1) - clamp value between min and max
 - OS13k.Percent(v, a, b) - get clamped percent between a and b
 - OS13k.Lerp(p, a, b) - lerp clamped percent between a and b

+### Icon settings
+- width and height of window
+- author - name of creator
+- hideWhenClosed - hides the window instead of closing it
+- allowMultiple - allows multiple copies of the window to open
+- open - starts open (only for top level icons)
+- background - set background color for iframe (white by default)

+### Shadertoy Shaders
+ - supports iTime, iMouse, iResolution, and iChannel0
+ - iChannel0 is an image of the previous frame
+ - pi and e are also exposed as constants